exyte/ReadabilityKit/README.md

 #### Manually

 1. Install [Ji XML parser](https://github.com/honghaoz/Ji#manually)
-2. Download and drop ReadabilityKit.swift in your project
+2. Download and drop all files from Sources folder in your project
 3. Congratulations!

 ## Author